humberto-ortiz/pelican-test/content/pages/teaching/bioinf2020.md

 ## Description

-Introductory graduate course in bioinformatics to be offered Spring 2017 in UPR-RP.
+Introductory graduate/undergraduate course in bioinformatics.
 Topics covered will include biological sequences, programming in python, UNIX, sequence alignments, sequence phylogeny, sequence database searches, and gene expresion analysis, including microarray and RNA-Seq analysis, and gene set or pathway analysis.

 We will emphasize the fundamental theory behind the analysis, and also present practical problems and their solutions.
 The course will use